PieMyth/webserver/README.md

 # Rust Webserver
 This webserver was created as a basic template and learning how to use Actix and Tera in rust to create a website.
 This has been confirmed to run off of a Raspberry Pi 3, making it a fast and effecient webserver with little power draw.
+While at the same time being able to dynamically deliver projects onto the webpage by simply just updating the JSON file with more projects!

 ## Getting Started